sertansenturk/cookiecutter-ds-docker/README.md

 | github_username | Github username                                | `setup.py`, GitHub URL, explanations in `README.md` |
 | description     | A short description of the project             | explanations in `setup.py` and `README.md` |

-Afterwards, the project will be created in `/base_folder/repo_slug`.
+Afterward, the project will be created in `/base_folder/repo_slug`.

 For more options and information about Python cookiecutter, please refer to the [official cookiecutter documentation](https://cookiecutter.readthedocs.io/en/latest/).

 ## 4. Testing and Development

-You can test the cookiecutter, the baked services, and the Python package (e.g. build, unittest, code style, linting) locally by:
+You can test the cookiecutter, the baked services, and the Python package (e.g., build, unittest, code style, linting) locally by:

 ```bash
 make test
 ```

-In addition, this project has Travis CI integration enabled ([link](https://travis-ci.com/github/sertansenturk/cookiecutter-ds-docker)).
+This repo also has Travis CI integration enabled ([link](https://travis-ci.com/github/sertansenturk/cookiecutter-ds-docker)).
 This service automatically runs all of the checks mentioned above after each push.
-Travis CI also generates code coverage reports for the Python package, which can be viewed on codecov ([link](https://codecov.io/gh/sertansenturk/cookiecutter-ds-docker/)).
+Travis CI also generates code coverage reports for the Python package, which you can view on codecov ([link](https://codecov.io/gh/sertansenturk/cookiecutter-ds-docker/)).

 ## 5. License